 Although not always on horseback, Paula has travelled in sixty countries on six continents.
 After retiring from the hectic life of computer consultancy, she wrote her first novel, The Okapi Promise, based on her adventures in Africa in 1990.
 This fictional memoir was published by IFWG Publishing in November 2010.

-From her own experiences of catching and breaking in brumbies, Paula decided to set her next novel in the Snowy Mountains of NSW.
+From her own experiences of catching and breaking in brumbies, Paula decided to set her next novel in the Snowy Mountains of Australia where she lives.
 The Brumbies series was created, with the first book of five becoming an Amazon ‘Best Seller’ in 2012.
 The final, Brumbies in the Mountains, was published in January 2015.

 Turning to her love of fantasy, Paula wrote the young adult/adult trilogy, The Equinora Chronicles, set in a horse-dominated world, which encompasses Paula’s love of all things equine, and dragons.
 The first book, The Bloodwolf War, was released by IFWG Australia in November 2019.
 The second in the trilogy, The Stealthcat War, is scheduled for release 2021.
 The final, The Harbinger of Death, will follow in 2022.